a-sit-plus/wallet-issuing-backend/README.md

 For EIDAS deployments, the endpoint `POST /eidasid/issue` is available instead, with the same semantics as above.

-In addition, the endpoint `GET /eidasid/initialize` is available, where the web browser displays a QR code that can be scanned by the Wallet App to load EIDAS credentials.
-This endpoint is available after the user has been logged in with OAuth2 (link on `/login`).

 ### Revocation

 Clients are external services, and authenticated with an API key.
 The API key shall be sent in the header `X-API-Key`.